๐Ÿ 7-10 Amazing Days in Northern Italy: 2 Itineraries

 A woman standing in front of a background with colorful buildings on a mountain by the ocean.

-The view of a Cinque Terre town.
+A Cinque Terre town.

-Cinque Terre is the more affordable version of the popular and luxurious Almafi Coast in Southern Italy.
+Cinque Terre is the more affordable version of the popular and luxurious Almafi Coast in southern Italy.
 This Italy cost breakdown has all my trip’s expenses.

 Colorful houses on a mountain cliff sticking out into the ocean.